-Any enrollee may appeal a decision regarding the administration of a PEBB health plan by following the appeal provisions of the plan, except when regarding eligibility, enrollment, and premium payment decisions.
+Any enrollee may appeal a decision regarding the administration of a PEBB dental plan by following the appeal provisions of the plan, with the exception of eligibility, enrollment, and premium payment decisions.

 Relationship to law and regulations

 Any provision of this certificate of coverage that is in conflict with any governing law or regulation of the state of Washington is hereby amended to comply with the minimum requirements of such law or regulation.